sam2420/Python_Automation/README.md

 For this we have created a Hand Tracking Module using OpenCv and MediaPipe

-# 1Controlling Volume
+# 1. Controlling Volume

 This program adjusts the volume of your system by tracking the distance between your thumb and index fingers the more the distance the Volume will increase the smaller the distance gets the Volume of your system reduces ** distance may vary upon your hand placement from the camera

-# 2Number of Fingers of Left Hand
+# 2. Number of Fingers of Left Hand

 This program counts the number of fingers held up by a person on his/her left hand the code change needed to make to convert this program to right hand is as follows: